Satendra-singh-oos/pro-frontend/README.md

-# BLOG APP USING Core React And Appwrite
+# BLOG APP Using Core React And Appwrite

 ### PACKAGE USED